Skip to main content

 Recreating the Fact Tables

-If any of the following change are detected, then the table will be recreated using a CREATE or REPLACE.
+If any of the following changes are detected, the Fact table is recreated using CREATE OR REPLACE:

 • Join clause